nemo0622/pokeemerald-expansion/README.md

 - DexNav chain count and directional arrow not shown correctly when hunting

 ## Credits
+Many, many talented developers and artists are responsible for making this project possible.
+The Credits have been split into various sections below to make them easier to navigate - please support them however you can!! :)

+### Feature Branches
 - Day/Night System created by merrp, and updated to pokeemerald-expansion by Greenphx9
 - DexNav feature branch by ghoulslash
+- Name Box branch by Tustin2121